ssom191/Centralized-Reporting-and-Data-Integration_talendETL/README.md

 ---

-## The Reporting Challenge

-One of the most interesting challenges was that the same KPI could mean different things depending on the department using it.

-For example, portfolio quality metrics such as delinquency and non-performing assets (NPA) were often viewed through different operational lenses:

-* Risk teams focused on portfolio exposure and credit risk
-* Collections teams focused on recovery prioritization
-* Accounts teams focused on financial reporting requirements

-While all departments worked with the same underlying portfolio, reporting definitions, bucket classifications, and business rules could vary depending on the use case.

-As a result, significant effort was often required to reconcile reports and explain why similar metrics produced different figures.

----

 ## The Solution

-The long-term objective was to create a centralized reporting environment that could act as a trusted reporting foundation across business functions.
+The long-term objective was to create a centralized reporting environment that could serve as a trusted foundation for reporting across business functions.

 This involved: